phaustin/paged_html_theme/README.md

 headers/footers.
 It is  based on the pandoc template for [rstudio/pagedown](https://github.com/rstudio/pagedown).

-It was created by [Harlan Colclough](https://github.com/hcolclou) as part of the [EOAS/UBC courseware project](https://eoas-ubc.github.io/)
+It was created by [Mara Colclough](https://github.com/maracieco) as part of the [EOAS/UBC courseware project](https://eoas-ubc.github.io/)

 ## Demonstration